Independent Project Reviews: Why Internal Assurance Alone Isn't Enough

 Project Delivery Assurance Services (PDAS) is the recognised governance engine for the Energy, Minerals, and Resource (EMR) sectors.
 We deliver the specialist assurance, independent verification, and technical oversight required to strengthen governance, protect capital, and provide executives with absolute confidence in delivery performance.

-PDAS provides five core services that form a cohesive governance framework designed to strengthen confidence, reduce risk, and maximise long-term value.
+Book A ConsultationPDAS provides five core services that form a cohesive governance framework designed to strengthen confidence, reduce risk, and maximise long-term value.

 Driving sustained performance across assets and enterprise operations.
 We integrate people, processes, and technology into a unified structure, enabling COOs and business leaders to achieve higher safety, reliability, efficiency, and predictable outcomes.